yack-security/AMSI-R2/README.md

 ## More ?

-You want something with a visual interface ?
+You want something with a UI ?
 Take a look at [Some-R2-Explorer](https://github.com/service-yack/Some-R2-Explorer)

 ## Credits